Renewable Energy

 USDOE/EIA

-Hydro up 3.3% per year
+Hydro up 3.3% per year.

 Other Renewables up 14.6% per year

-The data on the chart below, as well as the following 2, underlie the line graph at the top of this page.
+The data on the chart below, as well as the following two, underlie the line graph at the top of this page.
 Lazard’s 2020 unsubsidized US electric generation costs for renewable (top) and traditional (fossil & nuke) technologies.
 See PDF below.
 Lazard’s charts are also on the Coal, Oil, Gas, Nuke page.
 2017 and 2014 versions are below the 2020 version.

 Capital + operating costs of renewables – versus – operating costs only of non-renewables